Skip to main content

 gepotidacin

-Blujepa (gepotidacin) is an antibiotic pill used to treat uncomplicated urinary tract infections (UTIs) in women and girls 12 years and older who weigh at least 40 kg (88 lbs).
-The medication was approved by the FDA in March 2025, making it the first antibiotic in its class.
-And studies show it works well against certain types of drug-resistant bacteria.
-The usual dose is taken by mouth twice a day for 5 days.
+Blujepa (gepotidacin) is an antibiotic pill used to treat certain common infections, including uncomplicated urinary tract infections (UTIs) and gonorrhea in some people 12 years and older.
+It's the first antibiotic in a new class that works differently from others.
+The dose is taken twice a day for 5 days for a UTI, or as two high doses 12 hours apart for gonorrhea.
 Common side effects include diarrhea, nausea, and stomach pain.

 basics-icon